Instructional Design Portfolio

 In Their Words

-Peer Instructor, FIGS Program, Fall 2025"The instructor effectively created a safe space and cultivated the ability for the class to develop critical thinking skills."
+Student, PI Ed at Rutgers, Spring 2025"The instructor effectively created a safe space and cultivated the ability for the class to develop critical thinking skills."

 Available for instructional design projects, curriculum development, LMS course design, training program development, and higher education consultation.
 I bring both the design expertise and the classroom experience to build learning that works.